 1. Host Sales Content

 Sales collateral management systems must host content to make it accessible by sales reps.
-Content could be heterogeneous such as videos, documents, spreadsheets, data sheets, battle cards, URLs, and images.
-This is because assimilation of different types of sales material makes a deal happen.
+Content could be heterogeneous such as videos, documents, spreadsheets, datasheets, battle cards, PowerPoints, URLs, and images.
+It is because the assimilation of different types of sales material makes a deal happen.

 2. Distribute Content